Proposals & Sponsored Projects

 Electronic proposal must be submitted to Sponsored Projects Services (SPS) in final form 3-business days prior to the sponsor deadline.

 Non-electronic proposal must also be submitted 3-business days prior to the sponsor deadline.
-The complete proposal submission must include the proposal routing sheet (PRS), statement of work, budget and budget justification (if required).
+The complete proposal submission must include a statement of work, budget and budget justification (if required).

 Proposals that meet the 3-day deadline will be prioritized over those that did not meet the deadline.
 If your proposal does not meet the deadline, SPS makes no guarantees that the proposal will be submitted on-time.